AndreiSoroka/ppass/README.md

 # ppass

-Utility for generating private passwords
+Utility for generating private passwords instead of storing them for the paranoid.

 ### What problem does it solve?
 You get the opportunity to create **strong and unique crypto-proof passwords**.